solidify/jira-azuredevops-migrator/docs/overview.md

 ## Jira requirements

 1. Identify the migration account (username and password) to access Jira
    **Note:** make sure to use the Jira username and not email if you get an authentication exception (401).
+If you are using the username and still getting the 401 error, generate a token in the security details of your JIRA profile and use the token instead of the password in the -p parameter of the jira-export request.

 2. Get the url to Jira and the name of the source project